zarf-dev/proposals/0021-zarf-values/README.md

 ##### Prerequisite testing updates

-For additional safety when implementing this feature we should look at adding fuzz testing to the existing unit / e2e tests to ensure that panics and other potential security issues are handled appropriately.
-As mentioned above Helm does have some utility functions to help address some of these concerns but this would ensure that those functions were being used properly within Zarf and any additional concerns from Zarf's additional functionality were handled correctly as well.
+As mentioned above, for additional safety when implementing the parts of this feature that interact with the `map[string]interface{}` types, we should look at adding fuzz testing to the existing unit / e2e tests to ensure that panics and other potential security issues are handled appropriately.
+Helm does have some utility functions to help address some of these concerns but this would ensure that those functions were being used properly within Zarf and any additional concerns from Zarf's additional functionality were handled correctly as well.

 ##### Unit tests

-Variable interfaces and libraries should be updated to ensure that interfaces are properly handled as opposed to strings.
+Values interfaces and libraries should be updated to ensure that interfaces are properly passed to charts and templated in actions.

 ##### e2e tests

-Additional E2E tests should be added to ensure that `zarf-config` interfaces and `-f`/`--values` are passed through appropriately to Helm on chart install / upgrade.
+Additional E2E tests should be added to ensure that `zarf-config` values files and `-f`/`--values` are passed through appropriately to Helm on chart install / upgrade.

 ### Graduation Criteria

-Pending review / community input these changes could be made either with known breakages (pending perceived impact of the --set changes) or as a feature flag for a series of releases eventually becoming the default behavior.
+Pending review / community input these changes could be replace the existing Variables/Constants/Templates with this new values feature.
+This would require evaluating the features still in use by the community and creating suitable alternatives for them in either the values themselves or the Go templating of the Zarf package definition.

 ### Upgrade / Downgrade Strategy